trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-slack-notification/README.md

 # Post Scan Action - Slack Notification

-After a scan occurs and a malicious file is detected, this example Lambda function sends out a notification to Slack using Amazon Simple Notification Service.
+After a scan occurs and a malicious file is detected, this Lambda function sends out a notification to Slack using Amazon Simple Notification Service.

 For terraform deployment, please go to the `terraform` folder where there is a specific README explaining the process.